somsos/daj/README.md

 Users

-- [current] Add roles
+- [-] Add roles
-  - [ ] Adding test to check import.sql and Entity models are working as expected
+  - [-] Adding test to check import.sql and Entity models are working as expected
+- [current] Add register
+  - [ ] Search roles in JWTFilter
+  - [ ] Check protection by different roles, for example /add-product, /auth/users/all
-- [ ] Add register
+- [ ] Add Postgres for development and keep H2 for tests
+- [ ] Understand mapping and find out if there is a simpler way.

 <!--
 -->